icon-project/t-bears/README.md

 **Description**

 Create a keystore file in the given path.
-Generate a private and public key pair using secp256k1 library.
+Generate a private and public key pair

 **Usage**